mrDarcyMurphy/saltstack-node-koa/README.md

 ### Caveats

 * This is only a proof of concept.
+* It probably isn't ready for production
+* The koa app isn't using forever or pm2 to monitor the app.
 * You'll probably want to secure your minion.
 * And maybe build an actual app.
 Maybe.